 - One letter of recommendation

-- One-page statement of purpose explaining your interest in special education
+- One-page statement of purpose outlining interest in special education

 Johns Hopkins University

-Johns Hopkins University (JHU) is one of Maryland’s best-known private universities, and its School of Education brings Hopkins’ innovative spirit to online learning.
-JHU offers several online and hybrid master’s in education, each of which leverages the school’s research excellence.
-For example, Hopkins recently launched a fully online MEd in Learning Design and Technology, a program training educators to lead in education technology and instructional design.
+Johns Hopkins University (JHU) is one of Maryland’s most recognized private institutions, and its School of Education brings the university’s research-driven approach to online learning.
+JHU offers several online and hybrid MEd programs, including the fully online MEd in Learning Design and Technology, which prepares educators to lead in instructional design and education technology.

-The School of Education also collaborates across disciplines, such as with JHU’s medicine and nursing schools, to prepare specialized education leaders.
-Students benefit from small class sizes, renowned faculty, and a flexible format that accommodates working professionals.
+The School of Education also collaborates across disciplines, such as medicine and nursing, to prepare specialized education leaders.
+Students benefit from small class sizes, renowned faculty, and flexible formats designed for working professionals.

 Featured Program: MEd in Learning Design and Technology